Universal Translation Services

 Pashto, the language of Afghans

-Since ancient times, various tribes such as Bactrian Greeks, Scythians, Parthian Persians, Kushans, Turks, Arabs, etc., inhabited Afghanistan.
-Each of these following groups brought foreign languages, the ones that they used to speak.
-Among them, people consider the Pashtuns to be the descendants of ancient Greeks, the oldest inhabitants of Afghanistan.
+Since ancient times, various tribes, such as Bactrian Greeks, Scythians, Parthian Persians, Kushans, Turks, Arabs, etc., have inhabited Afghanistan.
+Each of these following groups brought foreign languages that they used to speak.
+Among them, people consider the Pashtuns descendants of ancient Greeks, the oldest inhabitants of Afghanistan.

 Pashto is the native language of the Pashtun people.
 They speak Pashto as well as other Indo-Aryan languages, such as Dari.
 Pashto holds the Official status as a language in Afghanistan.
 It is also the native language of Afghanistan.
 While Dari is the Afghani dialect of Persian, Pashto is a different case.
-Pashto is sometimes also referred to as Afghani, and the Afghan currency is also called Afghani.
+Pashto is sometimes called Afghani, and the Afghan currency is called Afghani.
 To avoid ambiguity, the Afghani language is commonly known as Pashto.

 Pashto Language Grammar and Vocabulary

 Pashto vocabulary is also rich and complex, with many words having multiple meanings.
 For example, the word “dar” can mean “house,” “door,” or “time,” depending on the context.
-This cannot be very clear for learners, but with some practice, it is possible to learn the different meanings of words and how to use them correctly.
+This cannot be very clear for learners, but with some practice, learning the different meanings of words and how to use them correctly is possible.

 Are Pashto and Afghani the same?

-While the Official language is known as Afghani, the term ‘Afghan’ means someone who is from Afghanistan or something which relates to Afghanistan.
-The term itself constitutes two more minor terms: One of which is ‘Afgan,’ meaning foreigner.
-So basically, an afghan is a person who belongs to another nation.
+While the Official language is Afghani, the term ‘Afghan’ means someone from Afghanistan or something related to Afghanistan.
+The term itself constitutes two more minor terms, One of which is ‘Afgan,’ meaning foreigner.
+So basically, an Afghan is a person who belongs to another nation.

 In modern times, the term Afghan refers to anyone born in Afghanistan or has some connection with that country.
 Therefore, Pashto is sometimes also known as Afghani.